imran-5/pgRouting-Direction-API/README.md

 ## Setup

-- edit `src/config/config.js` file according to your postgres connection, pgRouting table name and express js settings.
+- edit `.env` file according to your postgres connection, pgRouting table name and express js settings.

 - *if your pgrouting database table schema/name of columns is different, you have to change the query schema in `src/model/pgrouting.js`